 IndustryPack® Modules are an important part of solutions for Embedded situations.
-Rugged, small, light .. just right for many applications.
-IndustryPack® Modules require a "carrier" in most cases to adapt them to the system.
+Rugged, small, light ... just right for many applications.
+IndustryPack® Modules require a carrier to adapt them to the system.
 Dynamic Engineering has carrier solutions for a variety of formats.
 PCIe3IP is designed to support PC computer based solutions.
-Solutions available for PC104p, cPCI, and PCI and planned for cPCIexpress, VPX, PC104express.
+Solutions available for PCI, PC104p, cPCI, VPX and planned for cPCIexpress, PC104e.

 PCIe3IP is part of the IP Compatible family of modular I/O components.
 PCIe3IP provides three IndustryPack® module sites in one PCIe slot.
 PCIe3IP acts as an adapter, converter, carrier, and bridge between the PCIe bus and your IndustryPack® hardware.
 PCIe3IP is a half size, single lane PCIe card compatible with the smallest chassis and all PCIe slots.